LumaBrowser Documentation

 DELETE /api/browser/tabs/:idClose tab

-PATCH /api/browser/tabs/:idNavigate, refresh, or execute JS
+PATCH /api/browser/tabs/:idNavigate, refresh, activate, or execute JavaScript (requires action discriminator — see below)

 Create Tab